We get numerous enquiries from members of the public requesting a ChargeNet NZ Fast Charger in their town or on their premises.

 The EV Charging mindset is different from 5-minute petrol station stops.
 You know you are going to be there at least 10 minutes, so the ideal charging site is a place where there is something to do while you take a healthy rest from driving.
 A cafe, public restrooms, shopping, tourist attractions, or preferably all of the above, are desirable.
 Landlords are realising the value of placing a charger on their premises, which will turn their business into a must-stop location.

 Public visibility is also important.
 People need to be able to find the chargers quickly without the need for a mini treasure hunt to track them down.

 Ideally, a site which has the potential for expansion further down the track, is a bonus but not essential.

-ChargeNet NZ has developed synergetic relationships with Z Energy, Foodstuffs NI, and The Warehouse.
-All of these hosts have ideal sites and ChargeNet NZ looks forward to installing further Veefil rapid chargers at their branches.
+ChargeNet NZ has developed synergetic relationships with Z Energy and Foodstuffs.
+Both of these hosts have ideal sites and ChargeNet NZ looks forward to installing further Veefil rapid chargers at their branches.